hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Blend --> Blend Offset`

-Move the selected keyframes as a block so the first/last key align with the key before/after the selection.
+Moves the selected keyframes up or down -- all by the same amount -- until the first/last one matches the left/right neighbor.
-Does nothing when there is no key before/after the current selection.

 Offset Factor
-   At -1 the first key of the selection is aligned with the key just before the selection.
+   At -1, the first selected key gets aligned to its left neighbor.

-   At 1 the last key is aligned with the key after the selection.
+   At 1, the last selected key gets aligned to its right neighbor.

+   At 0, nothing changes.

 .. _bpy.ops.graph.blend_to_ease: